cisco-ce/roomos.cisco.com/docs/LocalAdminUser.md

 Warning: Please be very careful with the changes you do, and remember to tell technical support which modifications you have done if you request support later.
 </div>

+Tip: open this guide on your phone, so don't need to switch between these instructions and the device web interface all the time.

 ## First time user

 If the Desk Pro is straight out of the box, you need to boot it up first and connect it to a network, and let it upgrade.